locationtech/geomesa/geomesa-accumulo/geomesa-accumulo-tools/README.md

 ####Example:
-    geomesa deleteraster -u username -p password -t somerastertable -f
+    geomesa delete-raster -u username -p password -t somerastertable -f

-### deletecatalog
+### delete-catalog
-To delete a GeoMesa catalog completely (and all features in it) use the `deletecatalog` command.
+To delete a GeoMesa catalog completely (and all features in it) use the `delete-catalog` command.

 #### Usage (required options denoted with star):
-    $ geomesa help deletecatalog
+    $ geomesa help delete-catalog
     Delete a GeoMesa catalog completely (and all features in it)
-    Usage: deletecatalog [options]
+    Usage: delete-catalog [options]
       Options:
         --auths
            Accumulo authorizations